jinhongyu040911/EFCV/README.md

 # EFCV: Entity-aware Fusion of Consistency and Visual Clues

-Official PyTorch implementation of "EFCV: Entity-aware Fusion of Consistency and Visual Clues for Multimodal Fake News Detection" (Neurocomputing 2025).
+Official PyTorch implementation of "EFCV: Entity-aware Fusion of Consistency and Visual Clues for Multimodal Fake News Detection" (2025).

 ## Overview